elixir-europe/rdmkit/pages/your_domain/biomolecular_simulation_data.md

 Biomolecular simulation field has a tendency to produce a multitude of input/output formats, each of them mainly related to one software package.
 That makes interoperability and reproducibility really difficult.
 You can share your data but this data will only be useful if the scientist interested in it has access to the tool that has generated it.
 The field is working on possible standards (e.g. TNG trajectory).

 * Metadata standards
 There is no existing standard defining the type and format of the metadata needed to describe a particular project and its associated data.
-How to store the program, version, parameters used, input files, etc. is still an open question, which has been addressed in many ways and using many formats (json, xml, txt, etc.).
+How to store the program, version, parameters used, input files, etc., is still an open question, which has been addressed in many ways and using many formats (json, xml, txt, etc.).
 Again, different initiatives exist trying to address this issue (see further references).

 * Data size
 Data generated in the biomolecular simulation field is growing at an alarming pace.
 Making this data available to the scientific community sometimes means transferring them to a long-term storage, and even this a priori straightforward process can be cumbersome because of the large data size.